-Policy enforcement is accomplished through the completion of Behavioral Incident Reports, which are referred to the dean of students and director of residential life, or, in more serious matters, to the Executive Office.
-When circumstances warrant a higher level of authority, security personnel will contact the St. Charles City Police Department, who can be reached at 636-946-3000 and can respond within minutes to any emergency on campus.
+Policy enforcement is accomplished through the completion of Incident Reports, which are referred to the Director of Community Standards and Conflict Resolution, or, in more serious matters, to the Executive Office.
+When circumstances warrant a higher level of authority, security personnel will contact the St. Charles City Police Department, who can be reached at 636-949-3300 and can respond within minutes to any emergency on campus.